-The Harris Quarter Pops Up project will be largely completed by the end of the year.
+The Harris Quarter Pops Up projects will be completed in the first half of 2022.

 Animate (Harris Quarter Cinema and Leisure Scheme)

-This key city centre scheme will support regeneration and community wealth building with the asset in local public ownership.
+Construction is expected to start on site during 2022.
+This key City Centre scheme will support regeneration and community wealth building with the asset in local public ownership.